The Marriage of RRD and CGX from a Competitor’s Perspective

 Hire a planner and dust off that old suit because another wedding is in the works!
 The world has been buzzing about the R.R.
 Donnelley (RRD) acquisition of Consolidated Graphics (CGX), but is it more likely that they met on adultfriendfinder than eHarmony?

 Of course, the financial side is a no-brainer.
 It doesn’t involve a ton of cash and RRD’s stock is up 112 percent YTD.
 It’s accretive, deleveraging, and it enables RRD to grow at low cost while eliminating a national competitor.
-In fact, it seems like such a good deal that The Law Offices of Vincent Wong is investigating whether or not the CGX board met its fiduciary duties
+In fact, it seems like such a good deal that The Law Offices of Vincent Wong is investigating whether or not the CGX board met its fiduciary duties to its shareholders.

 The strategy and cultural integration is what hangs in the balance for me.
 It could be more similar to a replay of Judd Apatow’s “Knocked Up” than a thoughtful courtship that weaves two families together.
 Do these two really belong together?